Zypperman/xiandan/Linear Algebra/LA01 Motivation.md

 n in $\mathbb{R}^n$ can refer to any number of dimensions.

+> [!tip] Question interpretation
+> y = ax + b, without any context, we don't know whether it is a function or an equation and hence we can't check for it's linearity.
+So, it will be clearly mentioned in the question whether it is a function or equation and accordingly we proceed to check for linearity.
+>
+> - look for keywords like transformation &#8212; that means its a function

 ## Writing y = mx + c in vector form

 - refer to LA02 for matrix rules first, but basically from $-mx + y = c$ :